eighty20results/e20r-directory-for-pmpro/readme.txt

 Please visit our premium support site at http://www.eighty20results.com for more documentation and our support forums.

 == Changelog ==

+= 3.1 =

+* ENHANCEMENT: Add filter to show/hide the Billing address info
+* ENHANCEMENT: Add filter to show/hide the Shipping address info
+* BUG FIX: PHP Notice when logging in from the front-end

 = 3.0 =